creating computers that improve human thinking

 In the future computers and robots are going to augment the human ability to think, design and create.
 We will see things we could never imagine or build before.
 But what would happen if the functions of the human nervous system could be applied to the things around us?
 A car might upload the information of a pothole in the street in front of your home, to the city’s public works department.
 A toy might tell the manufacturer, if kids are actually playing with it, or if it is on the bottom of a plastic bag in the attic.

 If designers knew what happened to the things they design, out in the real world, they could create an experience that was better for the user.
 If we had a nervous system that connected us to the things we make and use, we would have a profound shift in our culture.

-We would stop making things, and trying to make people want them, and just make the things that people want.
+We would stop making things, and try to make people want them, and just make the things that people want.

 And we are actually moving toward this reality.
 Maurice Conti and his team worked on a project together with some of the best extreme sport car builders.
 They built a car, mounted dozens of sensors on it, and made a world-class driver drive it like mad for a week.
 The digital nervous system of the car measured where the car had the most pressure and challenge, and gave the researchers four billion data points.
 They plugged it into a generative-design AI, which designed the ultimate vehicle.
 A vehicle that a human could never come up with alone.
 To create it, the humans was augmented by the machine.

 The augmented age means that the world as we know it is going to change dramatically.
 We will not be able to imagine what our surroundings will look like.
 Because we will not be shaping them alone.
 They will be shaped through a partnership between technology, nature and humanity.